xer-files

 Of likely clima-change and big cinema that ain't big enough

+Sure because of the rain, grey, and cold of the seemingly eternal Dutch autumn many people went to the same movie like me, this evening.
 But who cares, this Pathe'-DeMunt, about which flavoured stories are known with some Italian flowery big names involved too, is one of the biggest cinema's in Amsterdam.
 Back then it was all just a big money item, with no taxes included.
 Nothing special, there's loads of these cases.

 And big cinema is a [commercial] succes.